zm711/NeuralAnalysis/README.md

  Data can also be z scored to allow for normalization of data.
 This requires that the std != 0, but to account for this an np.array called `normVal` is also produced which indicates the baseline mean and std or np.nan if un-z scoreable. *reminder Z score = x-mu/std* The return is `allP` a structure of the z scores stored as a dictionary of stimuli, followed by a matrix of the z score data.
 If `tg` is `True` then it will be `nUnits x nTrialGroups x nTimeBins` otherwise it will be `nUnits x nTimeBins`. `time_bin_size` like above is size of the time_bins.
 I also give an optional chance to input a `window_list` which is formatted as nested lists where each stimulus require two lists of time.
 Since this is complicated I explain below:

  #### Windows
- Each stmiulus needs the baseline period to generate the baseline mean and std. [bslStart, bslEnd].
+ Each stimulus needs the baseline period to generate the baseline mean and std. [bslStart, bslEnd].
 These times are in relation to the event onset.
 So do to do the 2 seconds before the stimuli onsets would be [-2,0].
 To do 500 to 100 milliseconds would be [-.5, -.1].
 Then each stimulus also needs a window.
 Since some neurons have after-discharges this value can be longer or shorter than the actual stimlus.
 If I am doing a 5 second stim I could analyze the first 2 seconds [0, 2] or the last 2 [3, 5] or [0, 7] for full stimulus but also with the 2 seconds after.

  So the final window_list would be [[bslS, bslE], [start, end]] or with multiple different stimuli it's best to set to `None` and let the function prompt each stimulus itself **IE when in doubt just enter `None` and let the function prompt you**
  ###